 Let’s delve deeper into the new healthcare technologies that will disrupt patient care.

 Telehealth corresponds to the accessibility of health services and information over the internet and telecommunication.
-It allows remote or long-distance patient care through clinician contact, consultations, reminders, monitoring, and remote admissions.
-Simply put, telehealth is the virtualization of most of the physical interactions between doctors and patients.
+Telehealth care allows remote or long-distance patient care through clinician contact, consultations, reminders, monitoring, and remote admissions.
+Simply put, telehealth care is the virtualization of most of the physical interactions between doctors and patients.

 Today, HealthTech underpins telehealth, as it enables robotic surgeries through remote access, physical therapy via remote monitoring instruments, home monitoring and live feeds, and video telephony.

 Recent advancements in AI and cloud-based technologies are enhancing remote healthcare experiences for patients.
 Solutions like chatbots, voice interfaces, and augmented reality are making digital experiences more intuitive for users.

 To deliver informed and better care, healthcare organizations need to access patient health information over a distributed network.
 However, due to prevailing privacy regulations and lack of standardization in healthcare institutions, necessary information is still not available when required.
 That’s why interoperability has become a crucial aspect of HealthTech.